 Supported third-party hardware: No official list, but many USB devices and microphones are known to work, with a user-created list kept here.

 The program itself boasts an extensive list of features with which you can create entire albums from scratch.
-Multi-track recording for live audio or MIDI, layering takes, deep editing functions, and even pitch correction software come included in the price.
-REAPER is also very customisable, with various GUI elements being available for the user to alter with new skins.
+Multi-track recording for live audio or MIDI, layering takes, deep editing functions, the ability to embed FX plug-ins into track controls, time-stretching to lock in parts, and even pitch correction software come included in the price.
+Reaper is also very customisable, with various GUI elements being available for the user to alter with new skins.

 Supported formats: Pretty much everything, and even a few we hadn't heard of.